Free resourceEvidence based

 Study mindset: the foundation everything else rests on

 You can know every study method available and still not use them consistently if your mindset is working against you.
-This is the guide most people skip — and it is probably the most important one.
+Procrastination, anxiety, and self-doubt are patterns — and they can be changed.

 Dweck & Leggett (1988) — Journal of Personality and Social Psychology